ThomasSchneider-94/ThomasSchneider-94/README.md

 **Tools**: Yoctopuce wattmeter \
 **Tasks done**:

-- Implementation of a log system;
+- Implementation of a logging system;
 - Development of algorithmic diffusion layers (Trains, MPI);
 - Developement of a communication layer (MPI);
 - Integration of Yoctopuce wattmeter in the project to measure consumption;